yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ## Data Source Configuration

 The Aggregation Data Store does not leverage JPA, but rather uses JDBC directly.
-With zero additional configuration, Elide will leverage the default JPA configuration for establishing connections through the Aggregation Data Store.
+By default, Elide will leverage the default JPA configuration for establishing connections through the Aggregation Data Store.
 However, more complex configurations are possible including:

 1. Using a different JDBC data source other than what is configured for JPA.
 2. Leveraging multiple JDBC data sources for different Elide models.